starchyunderscore/starchyunderscore/README.md

-Hi, I’m @starchyunderscore
+Hi, I’m @starchyunderscore.

-I’m currently learning rust
+I’m currently learning rust.

-I'm currently working on some old computers.
+I'm not really working on anything right now.

 <!---
 starchyunderscore/starchyunderscore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.